-- (a) the Company's chief executive officer ("CEO"); - (b) the Company's chief financial officer ("CFO"); - (c) each of the Company's three most highly compensated executive officers, other than the CEO and CFO, who were serving as executive officers as at the end of the most recently completed financial year and whose total salary and bonus exceeded \$150,000; and - (d) any additional individuals for whom disclosure would have been provided under (c) except that the individuals was not serving as an officer of the Company at the end of the most recently completed financial year; - each a "Named Executive Officer" ("NEO").
+- (a) the Company's chief executive officer ("CEO"); - (b) the Company's chief financial officer ("CFO"); - (c) each of the Company's three most highly compensated executive officers, other than the CEO and CFO, who were serving as executive officers as at the end of the most recently completed financial year and whose total salary and bonus exceeded \$150,000; and - (d) any additional individuals for whom disclosure would have been provided under (c) except that the individuals were not serving as an officer of the Company at the end of the most recently completed financial year; - each a "Named Executive Officer" ("NEO").

-Based on the foregoing definition, during the last completed fiscal year of the Company, there were two (2) NEOs, namely, its President and CEO, David Wolfin and its CFO, Malcolm Davidson.
+Based on the foregoing definition, during the last completed fiscal year of the Company, there were three (3) NEOs, namely, its President, Peter Latta, its CEO, David Wolfin, and its CFO, Nathan Harte.